smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ### Harbor login
 For the nodes inside of the OpenNESS cluster, openness-experience-kits ansible playbooks automatically login and prepare harbor CA certifications to access Harbor services.

-For the host outside of the OpenNESS cluster, can use following commands to access the Harbor Registry:
+For the external host outside of the OpenNESS cluster, can use following commands to access the Harbor Registry:

 ```shell
 # create directory for harbor's CA crt